 6.9 Where new buildings are proposed as part of such a diversification scheme, it is important that they reflect the rural and agricultural building styles typically found in the area.
-It will be particularly essential to have regard to the character of the area identified in West Suffolk Council's Character Assessment in respect of whether the proposal can overcome potential landscape impacts through appropriate siting, design and impact-mitigation measures.
+It will be particularly essential to have regard to the character of the area identified in West Suffolk Council's Landscape Character Assessment - Glem and Wickhambrook Farmlands (C2) in respect of whether the proposal can overcome potential landscape impacts through appropriate siting, design and impact-mitigation measures.
+Draft Local Plan Policy LP38 - "Re-use or replacement of buildings in countryside" provides a comprehensive policy for the determination of planning applications.